Coronavirus (Covid-19) Update

 Over the past few months, borders have opened and closed with very little notice, and interstate visitors who arrived without restrictions have suddenly had to go into isolation.

-The current travel advice (as of 20 January 2021) from the West Australian Government is:
+The current travel advice from the West Australian Government is:

-- Travellers from Victoria will have to complete 14 days of self-isolation, and present for a COVID-19 test on day 11.
+- Travellers from Victoria will complete a health screening on arrival in WA.
+They must self-isolate for 14 days and present for a COVID-19 test on Day 11.